robghchen/tracking-system-api/readme.md

 5. Search for a repository to connect to, type the repo and click "Search"
 6. Click "Connect"
 7. Click "Enable Automatic Deploys"
-8. In VSCode, change index.js where "app.listen(3001, function () {" to "app.listen(process.env.PORT || 3001, function () {"
+8. In VSCode, change `index.js` where `app.listen(3001` to `app.listen(process.env.PORT || 3001`
-9. Create a file called "Procfile" in VSCode at the top level of your app, type "worker: node index.js"
+9. Save file then git add, git commit, and git push this change
-10. Save file then git add, git commit, and git push this change
+10. Visit your app i.e. https://tracking-system-api.herokuapp.com/api/v1/users (notice the `/api/v1/`), should see an empty array until you put some data into your database that's hosted on mongodb.
+If you see "Application error" that's not good.
+Repeat the steps or ask for help.

-11. Wait a minute, then click "Resources" tab in heroku
+# Deploying frontend to Netlify

-12. Click the edit icon for "worker node index.js" and turn that on
+While you can deploy your frontend to Heroku, I strongly recommend Netlify to work around Heroku's free 1000 hour / month limit.
+Visit https://github.com/robghchen/tracking-system for instructions.